-In the MRCG/HRB Joint Funding scheme, MRCG charities and the HRB jointly select and fund research projects carried out in a research performing organisation, which is a HRB Host Institution.
+In the Health Research Charities Ireland (HRCI)/HRB Joint Funding scheme, HRCI charities and the HRB jointly select and fund research projects carried out in a research performing organisation, which is a HRB Host Institution.
 The Co-Funding Partner Approval Policy reflects this relationship between the partners.

-This policy applies specifically to the Medical Research Charities Group/ Health Research Board ('MRCG/ HRB') Joint Funding Scheme.
+This policy applies specifically to the Health Research Charities Ireland (HRCI)/HRB Joint Funding Scheme.

-In order to be considered an eligible organisation for the purpose of co-funding with the HRB under the MRCG/ HRB Scheme an organisation must:
+In order to be considered an eligible organisation for the purpose of co-funding with the HRB under the HRCI/HRB Scheme an organisation must:

 - Provide evidence of legal status/constitution